brett935/flipper-resource-monorepo/README.md

 # flipper-resource-monorepo

 This mono repo is a collection of useful resources that I have gathered from several sources.
 Instead of linking to github projects like most of the repos I decided to create one repo that automatically downloads all the repos that I frequently use.
+Inspiration for this project was this collection of resources: Collection of resources: https://github.com/djsime1/awesome-flipperzero

 ---